Rettend/pinia-generic/docs/guide/generic-stores.md

 ## Using the generic store

-Now we have a type that's used throughout our project (this will go in the place of `T`).
+Let's say we have a type that's used throughout our project (this will go in the place of `T`):

 ```ts
 interface Category {